pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 - [Full Schedule](https://pact.io/pactober#schedule_container)
 - [Main Event](https://pact.io/birthday)

+**Want to attend?**

+We will be providing links in Slack, but for all the latest updates, be sure to fill out our [Pactober registration form](https://cucumber.typeform.com/PactoberEoI)

 ### Speakers

 Just some of our fantastic line-up that you will hear from over the month